Most people start out in astronomy looking up at the stars as a child. That was not me.

 Every kid goes through a dinosaur phase.
 Mine just happened to last until my mid 20's.
 For my first degree I undertook a Bachelor of Science at the University of Southern Queensland.
 There I met Dr. Steve Salisbury and helped the UQ Dinosaur Lab dig up fossil dinosaurs, fish, and crocodiles in Western Queensland.
 Life then hit, so I went and sold computers and mobile phones for a couple of years, ending up as a science teacher at Elonera Montesori School.
 This is where my life as an astronomer/planetary scientist starts.

-Nowdays, I still live in Longmont, CO with Rebecca and Dora (our cat), with trips back to Australia, around the US and the world.
+Nowdays, I still live in Longmont, CO with Rebecca and Dora (our cat), with trips back to Australia, around the US, and the world.
 When I'm not researching, I enjoy internet spaceships (Eve Online), board games and sci-fi in all their forms.
-I also continue to learn swing dance and badly play the Arabic drum.
+I am also secretly a Ninja... ssshhh don't tell anyone.